Dissecting the Interplay of Attention Paths in a Statistical Mechanics Theory of Transformers: Experiments

-This improved alignment is ensured by the order parameter $U$, plotted in \figref{fig:markov}(e) for varying $N$.
-For $N=10$, well into the renormalized regime, the order parameter clearly implements the two main benefits of kernel combination: the possibility to weight the path-path kernels differently, and the ability to make use of the cross-path kernels.
+This improved alignment is ensured by the order parameter $U$, plotted in \Figref{fig:markov}(c, bottom) for varying $N$.
+For $N=10$, well into the finite-width regime, the order parameter clearly implements the two main benefits of kernel combination: the possibility to weigh the path-path kernels differently, and the ability to make use of the cross-path kernels.
 The first benefit is particularly apparent in the suppression of all kernels associated with the adversarial paths.
-In contrast, when $N=1000$ and the order parameter is very close to its GP limit $U^{\pi\pi'}=\delta_{\pi,\pi'}$, these paths are not suppressed, causing a deterioration in performance compared to that of the good path alone (red, dashed line in \figref{fig:markov}(c)).
+In contrast, when $N=1000$ and the order parameter is very close to its GP limit $U^{\pi\pi'}=\delta_{\pi,\pi'}$, these paths are not suppressed, causing a deterioration in performance compared to that of the good path alone (red, dashed line in \Figref{fig:markov}(c, top)).
 The second benefit is apparent in the strong off-diagonals of $U$, anti-correlating the good and denoising paths.
-We can see that, while also in the GP limit the denoising and good paths combined (dotted, red line in \figref{fig:markov}(c)) have a better performance than the good path alone (dashed, red line), the performance boost is even higher in the renormalized regime, which makes use of the cross-path kernels.
+We can see that, while also in the GP limit the denoising and good paths combined (dotted, red line in \Figref{fig:markov}(c, top)) have a better performance than the good path alone (dashed, red line), the performance boost is even higher in the renormalized regime, which makes use of the cross-path kernels.
 This additional improvement in performance becomes more apparent with noisier data.
-This is shown in \figref{fig:markov}(f), where we plot the classification accuracy of the network consisting of only the good and denoising paths, trained and tested on data with stronger perpendicular noise $\sigma_{\perp}=5$.
+This is shown in \Figref{fig:markov}(e), where we plot the classification accuracy of the network consisting of only the good and denoising paths, on data with stronger perpendicular noise $\sigma_{\perp}=5$.